Certified Defense on the Fairness of Graph Neural Networks

 \section{Conclusion}

-In this paper, we take initial steps to tackle a novel problem of certifying GNN node classifiers on fairness.
+In this paper, we take initial steps to tackle a novel problem of certifying GNN node classifiers on their fairness levels.
+Specifically, we aim to achieve a classifier on top of any optimized GNN node classifier associated with certain perturbation budgets, such that it is impossible for attackers to corrupt the fairness level of GNNs within such budgets.
 To address this problem, we propose a principled framework, ELEGANT, which achieves certification on top of any optimized GNN node classifier associated with certain perturbation budgets, such that it is impossible for attackers to corrupt the fairness level of predictions within such budgets.
 Notably, ELEGANT is designed to serve as a plug-and-play framework for any optimized GNNs ready to be deployed and does not rely on any assumption over GNN structure or parameters.
 Extensive experiments verify the satisfying effectiveness of ELEGANT.
 In addition, we also found ELEGANT beneficial to GNN debiasing, and explored how its parameters influence the certification performance.
 We leave certifying the fairness level of GNNs over other learning tasks on graphs as future works.